 The self-paced courses and certificates are completely free and have been helping students with an affordable, alternative option to in-class education since 2008.

-Don’t see your books on these websites.
+Don’t see your books on these websites?
 Don’t panic!
-Here’s another resource that offers discounts on college textbooks.
+Here’s another resource that will help you find discounts on college textbooks.